-The adoption of the volunteer service model stems primarily from the belief that the extent of community presence in a long-term care facility has a direct, positive correlation with the quality of life in an institutional setting.
-Knowledge of a particular facility enables the volunteer to handle problems more effectively.
-An established relationship with the facility staff and residents facilitates resolution.
-Ombudsmen assume the role of confidant and as a result residents are more likely to express concerns that might not otherwise surface.
+The volunteer model operates on the principle that knowledge of a particular facility enables the regular volunteer ombudsman to handle problems more effectively.
+And when the volunteer ombudsman has an established relationship with the residents and staff, resolution is easier.
+Ombudsmen assume the role of confidant to the residents, and therefore, residents are more likely to express concerns that might not otherwise surface.

-Ombudsmen provide a personalized approach to service delivery.
-Regular contact with residents builds trust, visibility and clarity of purpose, which in turn can encourage residents to solve issues on their own.
+Ombudsmen provide a personalized approach to their work.
+Regular contact with residents builds trust, visibility and clarity of purpose.

-A key in this program is the word "empower."
+A key concept in this program is the word "empower."
 To empower is to enable or permit some action.
-Ombudsmen should always look for ways to empower residents to help themselves.
-It would be ironic if this very system, set up to ensure that residents know their rights and maintain their dignity, became part of the problem.
-Mediating a situation is just as important a function as is being an advocate.
+Ombudsmen always look for ways to empower residents to help themselves.
+It would be ironic if this very system, set up to ensure that residents know their rights and maintain their dignity, became a patronizing part of the problem.

 Missouri Ombudsman Program Mission Statement and Goals

-The mission of Missouri's Long Term Care Ombudsman Program is: To improve the quality of life for residents of long term care facilities through advocacy and education.
-The goals of the program are :
+The mission of Missouri's Long-term Care Ombudsman Program is: To improve the quality of life for residents of long-term care facilities through advocacy and education.
+The goals of the program are to:

-- To provide community education regarding long-term care facility issues.
+- educate residents on their rights as well as to provide community education on long-term care issues.

 To achieve these goals ombudsmen should: